Jason-Adam/Jason-Adam.github.io/_posts/2019-11-26-binary-search.md

 tags: [Algorithm]
 ---

+This is a brief tutorial on the binary search algorithm.

 Binary search is one of the simplest algorithms.
 It is designed to find a value within a sorted list by cutting the list in half at every iteration until the value has been found.
 It has a Big O runtime of $O(\log_2{N})$.
 This means that the worst case number of operations needed to find a value grows at a logarithmic rate.
 This is compared to a simple search that checks every item in the list until it finds the desired value.
 It has a Big O runtime of $O(N)$.
 The simple search operations grow linearly with the amount of items being searched.

 Let's start off by building each algorithm, and then we'll compare search times and plot their runtimes.